Hull Turf logo

 Prepare the Base Layer for Turf Installation

 3. Spread the Base Material: After excavation, evenly distribute the base material across the area.
-Use a rake to achieve a consistent layer, which is vital for establishing a sturdy base that will support the grass and its drainage system, ensuring a clean and safe environment for pets.
+Use a rake to achieve a consistent layer, which is vital for establishing a that will support the grass and its drainage system, ensuring a clean and safe environment for pets.

 Each box represents a step in the turf installation process.
 Follow the arrows to see how to prepare the base layer effectively, ensuring a solid foundation for your turf.